itzMRZ/UsisDumpAnalyser/README.md

-# Connect Dump Analyser V1.5
+# Connect Dump Analyser V1.6

 A modern, mobile-friendly web portal for exploring and analyzing course dumps from USIS.
 Designed for students and faculty to quickly view, search, and compare course offerings across semesters.

 ## Features

 - **Live Data**: Always fetches the latest semester data from CDN (with fallback to local file).
-- **Multi-Semester Support**: Instantly switch between Summer 2025, Spring 2025, Fall 2024, and Summer 2024.
+- **Multi-Semester Support**: Instantly switch between Spring 2026, Fall 2025, Summer 2025, Spring 2025, Fall 2024, and Summer 2024.
 - **Search**: Real-time, persistent search by course code, faculty, section, or schedule.
 - **Sorting**: Click any table header to sort by that column (ascending/descending).
 - **Responsive UI**: Fully mobile-friendly with horizontal table scrolling and compact design.